 Timing Issue

-If all checks out so far or at least as best you can tell, then there’s one more item we can check – Engine timing.
-The engine as you know is like a watch, the internal parts all play a part and they each have their moment to shine.
+If all checks out so far, or at least as best you can tell, then there’s one more item we can check – Engine timing.
+The engine, as you know, is like a watch, the internal parts all play a part, and they each have their moment to shine.
 When timing is off, it means some of the internal components are doing their thing too early or too late, usually the latter.

 - Engine pick up – Is a sensor that signals the CDI to remove coil ground and fire spark plug

 So how can you tell if the timing is off?
-There are two common ways to go about this, if an engine is running and the mechanic suspects the timing is out a little then a timing light is used.
+There are two common ways to go about this; if an engine is running and the mechanic suspects the timing is out a little, then a timing light is used.

-However, if as in our case the engine is a nonrunner, we’ll need to go ahead and remove some covers and check timing marks on both the crankshaft and the camshaft.
+However, if, as in our case, the engine is a nonrunner, we’ll need to go ahead and remove some covers and check timing marks on both the crankshaft and the camshaft.

 Ignition Timing

 Timing light – For engines that are out of time by a little but still running, a timing light may be used.
-It’s a strobe light tool that’s connected to the plug wire which causes the strobe light to operate intermittently.
+It’s a strobe light tool that’s connected to the plug wire, which causes the strobe light to operate intermittently.
 The timing light is then shone on the engine timing marks allowing for easy checking.
-This of course checks the ignition timing only, not the crankshaft to camshaft timing.
+This, of course, checks the ignition timing only, not the crankshaft to camshaft timing.

 Crankshaft to Camshaft Timing

-It involves removing some engine covers to check crankshaft and camshaft gear/sprocket markings.
+It involves removing some engine covers to check the crankshaft and camshaft gear/sprocket markings.
 It’s not difficult, just a little tedious.

-All engines are slightly different but this is a pretty typical setup.
+All engines are slightly different, but this is a pretty typical setup.

 The process is as follows:

-- Access the crankshaft timing window, as seen in the above picture
+- Access the crankshaft timing window, as seen in the above picture.

-- Crank the engine over by turning the crankshaft counterclockwise with a socket and wrench
+- Crank the engine over by turning the crankshaft counterclockwise with a socket and wrench.

-- When the rotating mark (T) aligns with the engine cover mark (I) the engine is set to TDC
+- When the rotating mark (T) aligns with the engine cover mark (I), the engine is set to TDC.

-But we are not finished yet, now we need to make sure the camshaft is in the correct position and to do that we’ll need to access the cam gear.
+But we are not finished yet; now we need to make sure the camshaft is in the correct position, and to do that, we’ll need to access the cam gear.

 The process is as follows: